JaimeStill/learning-azure/notes/redis.md

 Azure Cache for Redis can help you improve your apps' performance and scalability by copying frequently accessed data and storing it in memory.

+Azure Cache for Redis can be used as an event aggregation pipeline for microservices in a more comprehensive overall solution.

+Azure Cache for Redis can also be used as a message broker between various application components.

 Azure Cache for Redis provides the following application architecture patterns:

 * **Data cache.** Databases often are too large to directly load into cache.
 That's why it's common to use the *cache-aside* pattern.
 It loads data into the cache only as needed.